 - Give input to the administration and faculty on internal law school policies that impact public interest and public service,

 - Pursue a curriculum that includes a significant component of public interest law courses,

 - Spend summers working full-time for at least ten weeks in public interest/service law, and

-- Make his or her career primarily in public service.
+- Intend to start his or her career in public service.

 Public Interest Fellows from the Class of 2015 are available to speak with prospective law students.
 Please review their bios and contact Levin Center staff if you would like to be connected to one of them.